 - An unstructured binary blob - this data can represent whatever you choose, and your game is responsible for parsing and writing to it.

-- Structured metadata - additional properties associated with the binary data that allow Play Game services to visually present Saved Games in the default Saved Games list user interface (UI), and to present useful information in the Google Play Game app (for example, last updated timestamp).
+- Structured metadata - additional properties associated with the binary data that allow Google Play games services to visually present Saved Games in the default Saved Games list user interface (UI), and to present useful information in the Google Play Games app (for example, last updated timestamp).

 A game can write an arbitrary number of Saved Games for a single player, subject to user quota, so there is no hard requirement to restrict players to a single save file.

 The Saved Games service provides a visual user experience in addition to persistence features.
 You are strongly encouraged to associate representative images with corresponding save files.
-If you are using the default Saved Games list user interface (UI) provides by the Play Game services SDK in your game, the UI will display these cover images.
-The cover images may also appear in the Google Play Game app.
+If you are using the default Saved Games list user interface (UI) provides by the Play Games SDK in your game, the UI will display these cover images.
+The cover images may also appear in the Google Play Games app.

 You can provide a short text description of the content of a particular saved game.
 This description is directly displayed to players and should summarize the state that the saved game represents; for example, “Fighting the Goblins in the Dark Woods”.

 Developers are not charged for any saved game data that’s stored in the cloud.
 Instead, this data is counted against the player’s Google Drive quota - you never have to worry about it.
 The only quota that game developers need to care about is their Google Drive API quota

 All Saved Games are stored in your players' Google Drive Application Data Folder.
 This folder can only be read and written by your game - it cannot be viewed or modified by other developers’ games, so there is additional protection against data corruption.
 In addition, Saved Games are insulated from direct tampering by players so they cannot modify individual Saved Games.